John Byng, 1st Earl of Strafford: Origins

-He was the third son of George Byng (1735–1789) of Wrotham Park in Middlesex (now in Hertfordshire) (eldest son of Robert Byng (1703-1740), Governor of Barbados) by his wife and Anne Conolly, whose mother was a daughter of Thomas Wentworth, 1st Earl of Strafford (1672-1739), (of the second creation of that title).
-His great-grandfather was Admiral George Byng, 1st Viscount Torrington (1663-1733) of Southill Park in Bedfordshire.
+He was the third son of George Byng (1735–1789) of Wrotham Park in Middlesex (now in Hertfordshire) (eldest son of Robert Byng (1703–1740), Governor of Barbados) by his wife Anne Conolly, whose mother was a daughter of Thomas Wentworth, 1st Earl of Strafford (1672–1739), (of the second creation of that title).
+His great-grandfather was Admiral George Byng, 1st Viscount Torrington (1663–1733) of Southill Park in Bedfordshire.

 Career

 Early promotions

 He was educated at Westminster School.
 He was commissioned as an ensign in the 33rd Regiment of Foot ("Duke of Wellington's Regiment") on 30 September 1793 and was promoted to lieutenant on 1 December 1793 and to captain on 27 December 1794.
 He was sent to the Netherlands later that year where he was wounded during a skirmish at Geldermalsen in January 1795 during the Flanders Campaign.

-In 1796 Byng became aide-de-camp to General Richard Vyse in the Southern District of Ireland and was wounded during the Irish Rebellion of 1798.
+In 1796, Byng became aide-de-camp to General Richard Vyse in the Southern District of Ireland and was wounded during the Irish Rebellion of 1798.
 He became a major in the 60th Regiment of Foot on 28 December 1799 and a lieutenant-colonel in the 29th Regiment of Foot on 18 March 1800.
 He transferred to the 3rd Regiment of Foot Guards on 11 August 1804 and took part in the expedition to Hanover in 1805, in the Battle of Copenhagen in August 1807 and, having taken command of the Grenadier Battalion of his Regiment, in the disastrous Walcheren Campaign in Autumn 1809.